-I would ask that a program or procedure is introduced to enable those individuals that have received excessive prison sentences are able to request a review at regular intervals to allow for the possibility to return to their homes, and to the workforce.
+I would ask that a program or procedure is introduced to enable those individuals that have received excessive prison sentences are able to request a review at regular intervals to allow for the possibility to return to their homes, and to the workforce

 America have lost some very amazing wonderful people because of this Racial War that should have been over years ago.
-It's not to late and Now is the time for Racial Equality in the justice system because America don't need to become a WAR ZONE because of the color of our Skin God Bless America and we need to keep it this way.
-So judge people for who they are and not because the color of someone skin color.
-As grandparents of a young victim affected in a big way by a pedifile, I am asking the laws remain in place for him And others to serve their full Court Ordered Sentence.
-Justice should be served whether they have 'good' behavior or not.
-Race does not mather a criminal is a criminal!
-In our case he plead guilty and therefore no question about the inequity of the law being applied.
-Thank you This is a follow-up to my previous message where I shared a plece!
-I worted directed to the police and local officials in Greensboro.
-The

-- following are actions and ideas for consideration by the state task force:
+It's not to late and Now is the time for Racial Equality in the justice system because America don't need to become a WAR ZONE because of the color of our Skin God Bless America and we need to keen it this way.
+So judge people for who they are and not because the color of someone skin color As grandparents of a young victim affected in a big way by a pedifile, I am asking the laws remain in place for him And others to serve their full Court Ordered Sentence.
+Justice should be served whether they have "good" behavior or not.
+Race does not matter-a criminal!
+I our case he plead guilty and therefore no question about the inequity of the law being applied.
+Thank you Inis is a follow-up to my previous message where I shared a piece! wroted directed to the police and local officials in Greensboro.
+The following are actions and ideas for consideration by the state task force:

-1. Provide resources/incentives to local communities to hire trained professionals (social workers, mental health professional, substance professionals et lo to resoned to "non-violent" 911 calls. - 2.
-Rethink and train operators when police officers should be dispatched in non-violent situations.
-Think about it A life would have been saved if a two truck instead of the police had been dispatched to the Wendy's in Atlanta. - 3.
-Incentivize police departments and cities that effectively shift toward true community policing.
-Here are some actions I have suggested, but the state should establish some measurable guidelines: - Assign officers to geographic areas on a consistent basis so they have an opportunity to get to know the people they serve in their geographic area.
+1. Provide resouces/incentives to local communities to hire trained professionals (social workers, mental health professional, substance professionals etc) to respond to "non-violent" 911 calls.

+2. Rethink and train operators when police officers should be dispatched in non-violent situations.
+Think about it - A life would have been saver if a two truck instead of the police had been dispatched to the Wendy's in Atlanta.

+3. Incentivize police departments and cities that effectively shift toward true community policing.
+Here are some actions I have suggested, but the state should establish some measurable guidelines:

+🗈> Assign officers to geographic areas on a consistent basis so they have an opportunity to get to know the people they serve in their geographic community schools, service agencies, churches, and stakeholders to engage in effective problem solving.

-🗈>Establish a residency incentive program so police officers can live in or within close proximity of the geographic area they serve (this may boost minority recruitment efforts).
+E>Establish a residency incentive program so police officers can live in or within close proximity of the geographic area they serve (this may boost minority recruitment efforts).

-■ Officers should work with their communities to develop a service model process to focus on root causes of crimes in their geographic area (not all communities are the same so one model will not fit all).
+3>Officers should work with their communities to develop a service model process to focus on root causes of crimes in their geographic area (not all communities are the same so one model will not fit all).
+B>Community policing combines a focus on intervention and prevention, so community officers must build collaborative partnerships with

-Shifting to a culture of community based policing has shown to reduce crime by building trust and improving relationships with greater community engagement and cooperation.
+Shifting to a culture of community based policing has shown to reduce crime by building trust and improving relationships with greater